 Michael has written press releases, artist bios, flyers, concert programmes and reviews for, amongst others, Tommy Smith, The Scottish National Jazz Orchestra (SNJO), BBC Radio Scotland, The Arts Desk, Rainbow Music (Dundee), Barkhouse (New York City), Gene Nye (Los Angeles) The Galleons (Brighton) and Sam Merrick (London), Simon Thacker, Loz Speyer and Square One.

 He has also assisted the Makoto Ozone/Tommy Smith Duo and the SNJO with pop-up website design, Fat-Suit with website re-design and The Davidson Legacy with website content and functionality.

 In a previous life he wrote many articles, features and academic papers on a variety of wildlife subjects.
 He also researched, wrote and delivered educational materials to the inaugural intake of the Primate Conservation Masters Degree at Oxford-Brookes University.

-Gavin McLaughlin is a professional photographer whose work speaks for itself.
+Gavin is a photographer whose professionalism speaks for itself.
 His website includes photosets of subject matter as diverse as boxing, rock bands and fashion.

 Together, as The Music Flag, Gavin and Michael have created web copy and images from a number of live events including The Mavericks, The Darius Brubeck Quartet, The Arild Andersen Trio, Brass Jaw and Kyle Eastood.
 More recently, they completed video projects for Edinburgh singer-songwriter Aaron Wright and Scots traditional singer Amy Leach with her mentor Sheena Wellington.